BOARD GOVERNANCE MANUAL OF

 - review and adoption of the Governance Plan;

-- decision regarding time and place for Board meetings during the coming 12 months.
+- scheduling the time and place for Board meetings during the coming 12 months.

 - At an ordinary meeting during the second half of the financial year (spring term), the following matters shall be addressed in addition to the above: